moonwave99/playa/site/data/blog/how-playa-stores-data.md

 How to be sure that there will be no duplicate primary keys?
 I used a different strategy for each entity:

 - playlists: I used the **current timestamp**.
 It will be always different and ascendent, so documents will already be sorted;
-- albums: I actually keep track of the highest value in the **redux store**, and I increment it on every album insertion;
+- albums/artists: I actually keep track of the highest value in the **redux store**, and I increment it on every record insertion;
 - tracks: I use the **track filename** itself.

 ## Database client